arry-codes/phishing-detection/README.md

 * Feature Extraction: Analyzes URL structure, domain information, and content features

-* Real-time Prediction: Using our Chrome Extension "PhishGuard"
+* Real-time Prediction: Using our Chrome Extension "PhishGuard" which uses the Google Safe Browsing API to warn about malicious websites